Battle of Vukovar: Indictments and trials

 The ICTY's indictment of Slobodan Milošević characterised the overall JNA and Serb offensive in Croatia – including the fighting in eastern Slavonia – as a "joint criminal enterprise" to remove non-Serb populations from Serb-inhabited areas of Croatia.
-Milošević was charged with numerous crimes against humanity, violations of the laws of war, and breaches of the Geneva Conventions in relation to the battle and its aftermath.
+Milošević was charged with numerous crimes against humanity, violations of the laws of war, and breaches of the Geneva Conventions in relation to the battle and its aftermath – including murder, forcible transfer, persecutions on political, racial, and religious grounds, and unlawful confinement.
 He died in March 2006, before his trial could be completed.
-The Croatian Serb leader Goran Hadžić was indicted for "wanton destruction of homes, religious and cultural buildings" and "devastation not justified by military necessity" across eastern Slavonia, and for deporting Vukovar's non-Serb population.
+The Croatian Serb leader Goran Hadžić was indicted for "wanton destruction of homes, religious and cultural buildings" and "devastation not justified by military necessity" across eastern Slavonia, murder, plunder, and for deporting Vukovar's non-Serb population.
 He was arrested in July 2011, after seven years on the run, and pleaded not guilty to 14 counts of war crimes and crimes against humanity.
 He died in July 2016, before his trial could be completed.

 In December 2005, a Serbian court convicted 14 former paramilitaries for their involvement in the hospital massacre.
 In 2011, a Serbian court indicted more than 40 Croatians for alleged war crimes committed in Vukovar.
 An earlier indictment against a Croatian soldier was dropped because of irregularities in the investigation.
 Croatia also indicted a number of Serbs for war crimes committed in Vukovar, including former JNA generals Veljko Kadijević and Blagoje Adžić.
 Adžić died of natural causes in Belgrade in March 2012 and never faced trial.
 Kadijević fled Yugoslavia following Milošević's overthrow and sought asylum in Russia.
 He was granted Russian citizenship in 2008 and died in Moscow in November 2014.
 In 1999, Croatia sued Yugoslavia before the International Court of Justice (ICJ), claiming that genocide had been committed in Vukovar.
 Following Serbia and Montenegro's dissolution in 2006, this suit was passed on to Serbia.
 In February 2015, the ICJ ruled that the battle and ensuing massacre did not constitute genocide, but affirmed that serious crimes had been committed by the JNA and Serb paramilitaries.